On Brolin's theorem over the quaternions: Properties of the operator

 \section{Properties of the operator $\Delta_*$}

 In this section we are going to prove some properties related to the operator $\Delta_*$, introduced before.
 Some of them are very similar to the properties of the bilaplacian, introduced in the papers \cite{P2}, \cite[Prop. \ref{SF} ]{AB}; others are novel and very surprising, see corollary \ref{SFT}.
-First of all it will be very useful the following corollary of the dominated convergence theorem.
+The following corollary of the dominated convergence theorem will be very useful.

 \begin{Cor} If $ \varphi: \mathbb{R}^2 \to \mathbb{R}$ is any positive function such that $ \int_{\mathbb{R}^2} \varphi=1$, then the family of functions depending on $ \varepsilon$,

 is such that $ \int_{\mathbb{R}^2} \varphi_\varepsilon \equiv 1$, and converges in the sense of distributions to the Dirac delta centered in zero $ \delta_0$ for $ \varepsilon \to 0$. \end{Cor}